citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 [shinyquagsire23](https://github.com/shinyquagsire23) has seperated the loader from the NCCH reader, allowing the loader to read multiple NCCHs at once.
-Additionally, whenever a game is loaded, the loader would also check if there is an update title installed on Citra's [virtual SD card]() <!-- TODO: Add link to Citra wiki. -->.
+Additionally, whenever a game is loaded, the loader would also check if there is an update title installed on Citra's [virtual SD card](/wiki/user-directory/).
 If there is, it would replace the update ExHeader and ExeFS, and load the update RomFS as well.
 Just like a real console!

 Most games worked out of the box with updates, and because they wrote the code with accuracy in mind, this very same PR has also laid part of the foundation